 In today’s article, we quantify the impacts of DTE’s net metering replacement policy, with a case study of a typical home, as well as an analysis of impacts for customers at different levels of energy usage and solar offset (percentage of the customer’s usage that their solar installation offsets).
 We conclude with some solar design guidance to help you maximize the value for your solar customers in DTE territory.

-As PV Magazine reports, this new policy from DTE Energy has been anticipated for nearly three years following bills passed by the Michigan legislature requiring the Michigan Public Service Commission (PSC) to phase out net metering for solar in Michigan and create a new replacement program.
+As PV Magazine reports, this new policy from DTE Energy was anticipated for nearly three years following bills passed by the Michigan legislature requiring the Michigan Public Service Commission (PSC) to phase out net metering for solar in Michigan and create a new replacement program.

 After rejecting a prior proposal from DTE which would have paid solar customers only the wholesale rate for the solar energy they sent to the grid, the PSC approved DTE’s new proposal on May 2, 2019 that some have called a middle ground.